Table Fundamentals

 Today’s Dataset: Schools

-This lecture we will return to the dataset of public four-year colleges and universities in California (Wikipedia).
+This lecture we will return to the dataset of public universities in California (Wikipedia).

 To work with this table, we first load it in from a file called data/cal_unis.csv.